Nas-Islam/sfia2-character-repo/README.md

 ### CI Pipeline

+Initial Pipeline
+>![initpip][in-pip]
+>
+> *Figure 2: Initial CI Pipeline Diagram*
+The initial pipeline shows NGINX was not initiated through Ansible and was created manually on a VM.

 >![cipipeline][ci-pip]
 >
-> *Figure 2: CI Pipeline Diagram*
+> *Figure 3: Updated CI Pipeline Diagram*

-Figure 2 shows the continuous integration pipeline that is connected with the associated tools and services used within the structure.
+Figure 3 shows the continuous integration pipeline that is connected with the associated tools and services used within the structure.
 This structure shows the continuous deployment and continuous delivery of the whole system.
 The general structure is that I would be able to change my source code by pushing it in to a version control system, such as GitHub.
 Once this occurs the webhook connected between the Jenkins server and the GitHub repository will trigger everything that is scripted inside of the Jenkinsfile.

 The script starts off with a testing phase and this testing phase applies the plugins JUnit and Cobertura on the test unit code and produces test coverage reports.
 The next phase builds the images and pushes the new image to a DockerHub repository.
 Then the Ansible script file is ran and this initiates docker swarm onto the provided IP addresses.
 It also creates worker nodes which are then attached to the docker swarm.
 Ansible also installs NGINX on a virtual machine and links the NGINX to the swarm.